 Do we need Etiquette on the Tube?

-There is email, driving and swimming pool etiquette – but I’ve yet see tube etiquette in action.
+There is email, driving, texting and swimming pool etiquette – but I’ve yet to see tube etiquette in action.
 2 million people a day are squeezing into a spacious tin can.
 Surely we can agree the situation calls for a smidgen of manners.

-Once upon a time in a more civilized society, that drinks tea and queues for buses, there once existed unsung rules.
+Once upon a time in a more civilized society (a society that drinks tea and queues for buses) there once existed unsung rules.
 But these rules for the underground were not handed down through the generations to those that ride the tube today.

 Instead, these invisible rules lurk in the depths of the underground, keeping the remnants of the plague company.